FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/discography/singles/1974-07-25-ma-hes-making-eyes-at-me-japanese.md

 <div class="CardLayout">
 <div class="CardItem"><h2 id="infobox7" class="infobox"><a href="#infobox7">Note</a></h2>
 <div class="CardItem split">
 <p>This is the Japanese-language version of the single released in Japan.
 A separate <a href="1974-ma-hes-making-eyes-at-me-japan">English-language version of “Ma!
 (He’s Making Eyes At Me)</a> was also released in 1974.
-Lena Zavaroni performed this version on Japanese television on <strong>25 August 1974</strong>, during the variety show “Big Show: As Long As There Is Song” (「ビッグショー 歌のある限り」).</p>
+Lena Zavaroni performed this version on Japanese television on <strong>25 August 1974</strong>, during the variety show <a href="/1974-08-25-big-show-as-long-as-there-is-song">Big Show: As Long As There Is Song</a> (「ビッグショー 歌のある限り」).</p>
 </div></div></div>
 </figure>